 Optical photons can be detected by using a dielectric-metal boundary.
 In that case, the probability of reflection should be given by the REFLECTIVITY property vector.
 When the optical photon is reflected, the UNIFIED model is used to determine the reflection angle.
 When it is absorbed, it is possible to detect it.
 The property vector EFFICIENCY gives the probability of detecting a photon given its energy and can therefore be considered to give the internal quantum efficiency.
-Note that many measurements of the quantum efficiency give the external quantum efficiency, which includes the reflection: external quantum efficiency = efficiency(1-reflectivity).
+Note that many measurements of the quantum efficiency gives the external quantum efficiency = efficiency(1-reflectivity).